anthoor/www/readme.rst

 such old versions of PHP, because of potential security and performance issues, as well as missing features.

 MySQL 5.6 is used for the development.
-It will run fine for MySQL 5.5 or above.
+It will run fine on MySQL 5.5 or above.

 ************
 Installation